eviltester/observatron/README.md

 # Observatron

 A prototype exploratory testing observation tool for Chrome browser.

-This is an under-development Chrome plugin.
+Designed to allow people who are performing Exploratory Testing on a Web App to:

+- track notes
+- take screenshots
+- log events

+These are saved in a folder for future analysis e.g. by other tools, or by AI Coding Agents with file access.

 You can download this from the Chrome Store: